IPMI-ICNS-UKE/sparsam/README.md

 In the future we aim to provide benchmarks and data splits for additional medical datasets and methods.

+## Features
+- Ready to use reimplemntation of the dino algorithm
+  - easy evaluation of new data-sets
+  - reproducability our results
+- Easily adjustable classes for custom student-teacher trainings setups
+- Train-test splits of all data-sets for future work and reproducibility
+- Standardised supervised pipeline for baselining

 ## How to use
 Clone the repository to your local machine:
 ```bash